-Fifth, gifts of the proper type of assets more than three years prior to death may enable a decedent’s estate to meet the mathematical tests for an IRC Section 303 stock redemption, an IRC Section 6166 installment payout of taxes, and the IRC Section 2032A special-use valuation of farms and certain other business real property.
+Fifth, gifts of the proper type of assets made more than three years prior to death may enable a decedent’s estate to meet the mathematical tests for an IRC Section 303 stock redemption, an IRC Section 6166 installment payout of taxes, and the IRC Section 2032A special-use valuation of farms and certain other business real property.

-Sixth, no gift taxes have to be paid until the transferor makes taxable gifts in excess of the gift tax unified credit exemption equivalent or applicable exclusion amount ($)($5,250,000 in 2013).
-Only taxable gifts in excess of a donor’s unused exemption equivalent will cause a loss of income and/or capital because of gift taxes paid.
+Sixth, no gift taxes have to be paid until the transferor makes taxable gifts in excess of the gift tax unified credit exemption equivalent or applicable exemption amount ($5,430,000 in 2015).
+Only taxable gifts in excess of a donor’s unused exemption equivalent will require the donor to make an out of pocket payment of gift taxes.

 TECHNICAL DEFINITION OF A GIFT